casperklein/homeassistant-addons-dev/pi-hole/README.md

 ## How to use DNSCrypt or DNS over HTTPS (DoH) with Pi-hole:

-This is achived by using [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy).
+This is achieved by using [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy).
 You have to configure one or more DNS server for use with dnscrypt-proxy.
 To use Cloudflare DNS for example, put this in the add-on configuration:

     dnscrypt:
       - name: "Cloudflare 1.1.1.1"